canonical/kubeflow-rocks/jupyter-scipy/CONTRIBUTING.md

   cat /proc/<process_id>/environ | tr '\0' '\n'
   ```

-## Extracting the Command for the Rock
+## Extracting the Command for the rock
-The command used in the Rock's service section is derived by running the upstream Docker image and inspecting the active processes.
+The command used in the rock's service section is derived by running the upstream Docker image and inspecting the active processes.
 To extract the correct command:

 ```sh